Solomon L. Wisenberg

 Solomon Louis Wisenberg (born June 8, 1954) is an American lawyer, legal analyst, and former chief of the Financial Institution Fraud Unit in the U.S. Attorney's Office for the Western District of Texas.
 From 1997 to 1999, he served as Associate and Deputy Independent Counsel under Kenneth W. Starr during the Whitewater investigation & Clinton-Lewinsky investigations.

 Wisenberg was a frequent commentator on legal issues related to the investigation of Donald Trump's presidential campaign by Special Counsel Robert Mueller that resulted in a finding of insufficient evidence of a criminal conspiracy.
+In 2025, Wisenberg joined FBFK Law, a law firm out of Plano, Texas.

 Early career

 Wisenberg studied at the University of Texas Law School and clerked with the United States Court of Appeals for the Second Circuit.
 He then served as an assistant U.S. attorney in North Carolina and Texas from 1987 to 1997.
 In 1993, as the chief of the Financial Institution Fraud Unit in the U.S. Attorney's Office for the Western District of Texas, Wisenberg first chaired the Victoria Savings Association investigation and trial that resulted in the conviction of eleven individuals for defrauding the Victoria Savings Association of $200 million.
 Victoria Savings Association had been previously identified by Congress as one of the Top 100 savings and loan failures in the United States.
 A history of prosecuting complex financial crimes made Wisenberg a top candidate to assist Independent Counsel Starr in the investigation of the Clinton's financial involvement with the Madison Guaranty Savings and Loan Association, and he was recruited by Starr's office.